-Elon Musk, Warren Buffett, and Jeff Bezos stand among the wealthiest Americans ever, and like many ultra-rich investors, the bulk of their wealth is tied to stocks.
-Just look at Buffett, who recently snapped up $4.9 billion worth of Google shares.
+Elon Musk, Warren Buffett, and Jeff Bezos stand among the wealthiest Americans ever, and, like many ultra-rich investors, they hold the bulk of their wealth in stocks.
+Just look at Buffett’s Berkshire Hathaway, which recently reached an agreement to buy another $10 billion worth of shares in Alphabet, Google’s parent company.

-But when it comes to investing in the stock market, a new wave of volatility might be prompting today’s rich, young investors to take a slightly different approach.
+But when it comes to investing in the stock market, market volatility might be prompting today’s rich, young investors to take a slightly different approach.

-According to a Bank of America survey, individuals aged 21 to 43 with at least US$3 million in assets have only 25% of their portfolio invested in stocks, compared to 55% for wealthy investors aged 43 or older.
+Individuals aged 21 to 43 with at least $3 million in assets have only 25% of their portfolio invested in stocks, compared to 55% for wealthy investors aged 43 or older, according to a 2022 Bank of America survey.

-An overwhelming 93% of young millionaires say they plan to boost their exposure to alternatives in the coming years.
+An overwhelming 93% of young millionaires said they plan to boost their exposure to alternatives in the coming years.
 So, which alternative investments are actually winning their attention and their money?

 A golden opportunity to hedge against inflation